kingzamzon/docs/docs/integrations/aa/candide.md

 # Candide

-# Recover a Safe Account with Google using AbstractionKit (Guide 2/2)
+# Recover a Safe Account with Google using AbstractionKit

 This is the second of two guides on how to recovery a Safe Account using Google.
 In the first guide, we show the steps on how to add the recovery method.
 We recommend starting with the first guide [here](https://docs.candide.dev/wallet/guides/recovery-with-google-using-lit/).